chirradhanush/AWS-Core-Services/README.md

-# AWS Core Services Hands-On Lab: E-Commerce Sales Data Analytics
+# AWS Core Services Hands-On

 ## 🎯 Objective
 This project demonstrates the implementation of a serverless data analytics pipeline using AWS core services (S3, Glue, CloudWatch, and Athena) to analyze e-commerce sales data.